A Professor Plastic Feature ArticleSee Other Articles

-We all love a great holiday dinner—and many of us love the leftovers just as much.
+We all love a great holiday dinner—and many of us love the holiday leftovers just as much.

-To make sure your extra turkey, stuffing, mashed potatoes, and cranberry sauce stay fresh and yummy, it’s important to store them properly.
+To make sure your extra turkey, stuffing, mashed potatoes, and cranberry sauce stay fresh and yummy, it’s important to store holiday leftovers properly.
 The right plastic containers and bags can help you make leftovers last longer and stretch your food dollars.

 (And now for that nap …)